HamadKhushik/Analyzing_Social_Network_Data/README.md

 Algorithm:
 -----------
-The primary algorithm used is Girvan-Newman Edge Betweenness Algorithm for community finding.
-To find the edge betweenness, Brande’s edge betweenness algorithm is used.
-And Girvan-Newman method is used to find the modularity of the graph.
+- The primary algorithm used is Girvan-Newman Edge Betweenness Algorithm for community finding.
+- Brande’s edge betweenness algorithm is used to find the edge betweenness.
+- Girvan-Newman method is used to find the modularity of the graph.

+Modularity is a number representing how well the division of community is into sub-communities.

 Algorithm analysis: